midi-chlorians8/python_gui_logs/README.md

 # python_gui_logs
-Create file and gui
+Create file and add text in the end of file every day.
-Пока без гуи
+I use that in ubuntu with systemd.